Copyright & Fair Use Basics

 Copyright exists from the moment a work is created and put in a tangible medium.
 This means that copyright does not protect an idea or the facts upon which an idea is based.

 In order to re-use a copyrighted work, your use must fall under one of the copyright exceptions laid out in U.S. law or you must ask for permission from the author.

-Copyright protects nearly all creative and intellectual works, including (but not limited to):
+Copyright protects nearly all creative and intellectual works fixed in a tangible medium, including (but not limited to):

 Copyright law does not protect: